Linkskill/FibonacciWebAPI/README.md

 # FibonacciWebAPI
-Web API that returns the n-th Fibonacci number
+Web API that have three different methods that calculates the n-th Fibonacci number